Ask Amy #9 – “How Do I Clean My Sex Toys?”

 Was this post useful to you?
 Buy me a coffee to say thanks, or send me your own “Ask Amy” question!

-I replied to today’s lovely reader privately, but he kindly gave me permission to reproduce his question for the column as I suspect there are lots of people who could benefit from this advice.
+I replied to this question from a lovely reader privately, but he kindly gave me permission to reproduce his question for the column as I suspect there are lots of people who could benefit from this advice.
 He asks:

 This is such a great question, and one that is so rarely talked about.
 As you correctly identified, there’s tonnes of information for cis guys who orgasm too quickly, but very little for those who struggle to get there in the timeframe they’d like… or at all.